Skilled Trade Jobs Are In Demand. Begin Your Career In A High Growth Industry.

 - Peer Recovery Specialist – Adults (6 weeks)

 - Patient Care Tech – In School Youth and Adults (17 weeks)

 Individuals seeking training and /or certifications in these fields are urged to fill out the application.
 Staff will contact you to discuss next steps.

 Why An Apprenticeship?

-Apprenticeship programs provide a non-traditional pathway to a career in a skilled trade at minimal expense.
+Apprenticeship programs provide a non-traditional pathway to a career in a skilled trade.
 You actually earn while you learn.
 Apprentices perform real work on real construction projects – hands on work.
 You can avoid thousands of dollars in college loans, work and earn a paycheck during training.
 Apprentices are paid on a graduated scale as their skill and experience increases.

 ApprenticeshipWorks is funded by grants awarded by the U.S. Department of Labor’s Employment and Training Administration and the CT Department of Labor’s Apprenticeship Connecticut Initiative.

 The total cost of ApprenticeshipWorks is $4.1 million over 4 years. $1.9 million (45%) is funded through the U.S. Department of Labor Employment and Training Administration’s Youth Apprenticeship Readiness Grant.
 The other 2.2 million is funded by the CT Department of Labor’s Apprenticeship Connecticut Initiative Grant.